-Exclusion can be:
+Exclusions can be:

-- Short Fixed Term Arrangements for setting and marking of work must be made. - Lunchtime exclusion This should be normally no more than 5 school days and must include arrangements for children on Free School Meals. - Long Fixed term exclusion from School This can be up to 45 days in a School year and arrangements for setting and marking work must be made.
+- Suspensions Arrangements for setting and marking of work must be made. - Lunchtime exclusion This should be normally no more than 5 school days and must include arrangements for children on Free School Meals. - Long Suspensions exclusion from School This can be up to 45 days in a School year and arrangements for setting and marking work must be made.